-Americans looking to retire should save and invest diligently to ensure they have enough for their post-work life.
-But they can also take some comfort in knowing that they will likely receive monthly income from the federal government.
+Americans who are looking to retire should save and invest diligently to ensure that they have enough for their post-work life.
+They can also take some comfort in knowing that they will likely receive monthly income from the federal government.

-The U.S. Social Security Administration (SSA) is expecting to distribute over $1 trillion to retirees in 2020.
+The U.S. Social Security Administration (SSA) expects to distribute over $1 trillion to retirees each year.
 Beneficiaries can receive an amount based on a percentage of their pre-retirement income as soon as they turn 62.

-As of November 2020, the average Social Security check benefit for retired workers was $1,522.70 per month.
-However, for many Americans, this amount may not be enough to cover basic living costs, so it’s important to learn ways you can receive more.
+As of October 2021 (the most recently available month), the average Social Security check benefit for retired workers was $1,562.66 per month.
+However, that might not be enough to cover basic living costs, so it’s important to learn ways you can receive more.